 Air Canada Flight 143

 In 1983, Air Canada Flight 143 earned the nickname the “Gimli Glider” after it ran out of fuel at 41,000 feet and pilot Robert Pearson expertly glided the Boeing 767-233 jet in for an emergency landing at Gimli Airport in Ontario, Canada.
-Although there were a few minor injuries, all 69 people on board survived.
+Although there were a few minor injuries from the plane crash, all 69 people on board survived.